BinaryMuse/michelletilley-blog/_posts/2012-03-02-controlling-an-arduino-from-nodejs.markdown

 {% gist 1962067 01-blink.coffee %}

 From here, it's not difficult to adapt this example into a more complete sample including a web server.
-Here's a complete listing of my program, including a web to access at the root URL to control the LED using jQuery Ajax requests.
+Here's a complete listing of my program, including a web page to access at the root URL to control the LED using jQuery Ajax requests.

 {% gist 1962067 02-server.coffee %}